 – Seven times more likely to experience higher job satisfaction

-Each of these numbers demonstrate the impact of meaningful work on an employer’s bottom line.
+Each of these numbers demonstrates the impact of meaningful work on an employer’s bottom line.
 When employees experience meaning at work, their employers enjoy higher rates of client commitment and investor interest.

 Career development offers similar potential boosts to your business as meaningful work.
 Investing in the development of your staff improves loyalty and engagement.
 When an employer invests in the development of their employees, it helps align employee and employer goals.

 This alignment helps to grow relationships within your organization and foster employee loyalty and job satisfaction.
 Multiple studies have demonstrated the tangible, positive impact development benefits such as mentorship can have on your business.

 A 2013 survey by MicroMentor, found mentored businesses increased their revenue by 83 percent while non-mentored companies increased their revenue by only 16 percent.
 Similarly, information from MentorCloud reports mentoring can increase managerial productivity by 88 percent when managers are involved in a corporate mentorship program.
 This number is a significantly higher percentage than the 24 percent increase for managers given training but no mentorship.